Eryk96/CASP-Datasets/README.md

 ## Getting started

 You can either download the datasets or run the project.
 The current datasets does only include PDB entries that are from the FM (free modelling) category.
-If you want to build datasets that include additional categories you can edit the ```class_filter``` from the config files.
+If you want to build datasets that include additional classifications you can edit the ```class_filter``` from the config files.

 **Requirements**
 - Python 3.8+